German-Cobian/My-First-Rails-App/README.md

 ![Destroy car](/app/assets/images/Edit-car.png?raw=true "Destroy car")

-This project is an exercise in building CRUD (Create, Read, Update and Destroy) functionality the Ruby-on_Rails way.
+This project is an exercise in building CRUD (Create, Read, Update and Destroy) functionality the Ruby-on-Rails way.

 ## Built With